Last Update: 25. August 2023

 1. Validity of the GTC

-a.
-The following General Terms and Conditions (hereinafter referred to as “GTC”) shall apply exclusively to the business relationship between PADMA AG, Haldenstrasse 30, 8620 Wetzikon (hereinafter referred to as “Vendor”) and the purchaser, who is hereinafter referred to as “Customer”, of the Vendor’s products, goods and services (hereinafter referred to as “Products” or “Goods”).
+- The following General Terms and Conditions (hereinafter referred to as “GTC”) shall apply exclusively to the business relationship between PADMA AG (hereinafter referred to as “Vendor”) and the purchaser, who is hereinafter referred to as “Customer”, of the Vendor’s products, goods and services (hereinafter referred to as “Products” or “Goods”).

-b.
-Deviating terms and conditions of the Customer shall not be accepted, even if the Vendor fulfills his/her contractual obligations without objection unless the Vendor expressly agrees to the validity of the Customer’s deviating terms and conditions.
+- Deviating terms and conditions of the Customer shall not be accepted, even if the Vendor fulfils his/her contractual obligations without objection, unless the Vendor expressly agrees to the validity of the Customer’s deviating terms and conditions.

 3. General Information on Offers and Orders

-a.
-The presentation of the products in the shop, on websites, and in digital printed brochures or catalogs or comparable product presentations of the Vendor does not constitute a legally binding offer, but an invitation to place an order and thus the offer of the Customer.
+- The presentation of the products in the shop, on websites and in digital printed brochures or catalogues or comparable product presentations of the Vendor does not constitute a legally binding offer, but an invitation to place an order and thus the offer of the Customer.

 4. Ordering Process and Conclusion of Contract